opentable/octopress/source/_posts/2016-01-07-react-testing.markdown

 ##The Scenario

-We have a landing page broken down into 2 separate components:
+We have a landing page broken down into two separate components:

 - Container - The holding container for all sub-components.
 - Menu Bar - Contains the site navigation and is always displayed.